victordm6/training_aim_csgo2/readme.md

 I also ended up adding and improving a lot of features as well.
 This is a work in progress, so subscribe and please leave feedback.

+IMPORTANT MUST READ:
+TO GET THE M4A1-S and the USP-S, YOU MUST SHOOT THE RIGHT HALF OF THE M4A4 and P2000 BUTTONS.
+TO GET THE M4A4 and P2000, SHOOT THE LEFT SIDE OF THESE BUTTONS.
+A NEW WEAPONS BOARD WILL BE ADDED WITH SEPERATE ENTRIES FOR SILENCED VARIANTS.

 #####How to install and use:

 * Go to the [Steam Workshop](http://steamcommunity.com/sharedfiles/filedetails/?id=213240871"Steam Workshop") link and click Subscribe.